 At around 20 weeks of pregnancy you will start to feel your baby move.
 Your midwife will ask you about your baby's pattern of movements.
 A baby moving during pregnancy can be anything from a flutter, kick, swish or roll and these are a sign that baby is well.
 When a baby is unwell, they may conserve energy by slowing down their movements.
 This can be the first sign of a problem.

 Specialist ante-natal screening services are offered to all women.
-Information on NHS screening can be found by clicking here.
+Please read government information on NHS screening.

 Whooping Cough Vaccination and Seasonal Flu Vaccination

 Expectant mothers can help protect their babies by getting themselves vaccinated against whooping cough from 20 weeks of pregnancy.

 The seasonal flu vaccination provides around 70-80% protection against flu.
 Having the seasonal flu vaccination will reduce the risk of you catching flu this winter, therefore reducing the risk of complications during pregnancy and protecting your baby.

 For further information, you can speak with your GP or midwife.

 It is important to look after your dental health in pregnancy as hormonal changes can make some women more at risk of developing gum problems.
 For more information please see the Oral Health for Pregnancy leaflet